ANYANTUDRE/Florence-2-Vision-Language-Model/README.md

 Despite its small size, Florence-2 achieves better zero-shot results than Kosmos-2 across all benchmarks, even though Kosmos-2 has 1.6 billion parameters.

 #### Examples

+# Capabilities
+Florence supports many tasks out of the box: captioning, object detection, OCR, and more.
+However, your task or domain might not be supported, or you may want to better control the model's output for your task.
+That's when you will need to fine-tune.

+In this post, we show an example on fine-tuning Florence on DocVQA.
+The authors report that Florence 2 can perform visual question answering (VQA), but the released models don't include VQA capability.
+Let's see what we can do!

 # Useful Resources